DevOpsAutomationLabs/TechXchange_2663/README.md

 # TechXchange_2663
-A quickstart into implementation design and development with the IBM DevOps Automation platform
+A quickstart into implementation design and development with the IBM DevOps Solution Workbench.